-Here, we tested four of the most common applications used in virtualized desktop environments: Microsoft Office 2010 including Word, Excel, PowerPoint and Outlook.
-Similar to the OS launch tests, an Adam launch is one where Windows has been completely rebooted, and then given a few minutes to finish its startup process.
-A successive launch test is done repeatedly without restarting Windows.
+Here, we tested two of the most common applications used in virtualized desktop environments: Microsoft Office 2010’s Word and Outlook.
+Users often go in and out of Word and Outlook, so we focused on successive launches.
+Similar to the OS launch tests, a successive launch test is done repeatedly without restarting Windows.

-Most applications, including these, launch very quickly with the worst performance being under Windows 7 for Adam launches.
+Most applications, including these, launch very quickly, with Parallels having a slight edge.
 Even so, launches are so fast on both virtualization products that even the worst case was very usable.

-In all cases, launch times were great from a user experience.
-It's nice to see that all the Microsoft Office applications launch (typically) in a few seconds under both Parallels Desktop and VMware Fusion.
-For the Adam launch test of Microsoft Word, VMware Fusion was faster.
-For the successive launches in all of the Microsoft Office Suite, Parallels Desktop was faster.
+In all cases, launch times were quite fast from a user experience.
+It’s nice to see that all the Microsoft Office applications launch (typically) in a few seconds under both Parallels Desktop and VMware Fusion.
 Often, it felt nearly instantaneous to a user on the successive launches.

 Application Performance Tests

 In many cases, applications today perform so well and so fast, even under virtualized environments, that anyone would be pleased for small documents and activities.
-We focused our efforts on larger tasks that were not only large enough to measure, but will also stress the systems to some extent.
+We focused our efforts on one of the more demanding and used applications: Internet Explorer 9.

 Microsoft has a series of public benchmarks for seeing how well a browser performs.
 See http://ie.microsoft.com/testdrive/Views/SiteMap/ for all kinds of demos and performance tests.
 We chose a set of tests that took enough resources to measure well and had a consistent method of measurement.